 - Hologic as trial counsel and appellate counsel in a patent infringement action involving radioactive brachytherapy technology.
-After a trial verdict for the plaintiff; Hologic obtained a successful ruling from the Court of Appeals for the Federal Circuit on appeal reversing the district court's claim construction.
+After a trial verdict for the defendant, Mr. Nilsson was counsel of record on appeal where Hologic obtained a successful ruling reversing the district court's claim construction, after which the parties reached settlement.
 Hologic, Inc. v.
 SenoRx, Inc., 639 F.3d 1329 (Fed.
 Cir.
 2011).

 - Boston Scientific in patent infringement action involving drug-eluting stent technology.
-Each asserted claim of the four patents-in-suit was invalidated at summary judgment.
+Each claim of the patents asserted against Mr. Nilsson's client was invalidated at summary judgment.
 Boston Scientific Corp. v.
 Johnson & Johnson, No. 07-333-SLR (D. Del.
 2010).
-Mr. Nilsson was also counsel of record on the appeal, where the Court of Appeals for the Federal Circuit affirmed the lower court's entry of summary judgment.
+Mr. Nilsson was also counsel of record on the appeal, where the Court of Appeals for the Federal Circuit affirmed.
 Boston Scientific Corp. v.
 Johnson & Johnson, 647 F.3d 1353 (Fed.
 Cir.
 2011).

 - Boston Scientific in a patent infringement litigation involving coronary balloon catheter technology.
-At a bench trial, Boston Scientific succeeded in convincing the Court that the asserted patents were unenforceable due to inequitable conduct.
+At a bench trial, Boston Scientific succeeded in winning a verdict that the asserted patents were unenforceable due to inequitable conduct.
 Medtronic Vascular v.
 Boston Scientific Corp., 2:06-CV-78 (E.D.
 Tex.
 2008).